comit/sonoff-bridge/MQTT-for-Newbies.md

 Ref: [Python MQTT](https://pypi.python.org/pypi/paho-mqtt/1.1)

 ### JavaScript
 Using the node module MQTT.js you can connect to the MQTT broker, send messages and listen to topics.
+Example uses code compatible with Node v4 or later.

 ```
+'use strict';
 const mqtt   = require('mqtt');

 const broker = 'mqtt://192.168.0.13';	// MQTT Broker hostname/IP address